Savannah Knoop: Career

 In 2001, Knoop founded the clothing line Tinc with Parachati Pattajotti, creative partner, architect and restaurateur.
-In 2006, Knoop's sister Hennessey Knoop joined as head of sales for their company.
+In 2006, their sister Hennessey Knoop joined as head of sales for their company.
 Tinc ran until 2009 and sold to stores such as Modern Appealing Clothing and Takashimaya.
 After folding Tinc, Knoop moved to New York.
-They finished their bachelor's degree in the fall of 2013 at CUNYBA under the mentorship of Vito Acconci.
+They finished their bachelor's degree in the fall of 2013 at CUNY Baccalaureate for Unique and Interdisciplinary Studies under the mentorship of Vito Acconci.
 In 2014 they went on to their MFA at Virginia Commonwealth University: Sculpture + Extended Media.
 Movement is an essential part of Knoop's practice.
-Knoop has studied dance and martial arts for over twenty years.
+They have studied dance and martial arts for over twenty years.
 Knoop studies Brazilian jiu-jitsu under the tutelage of Marcelo Garcia in New York.